 When most people think about a data breach, they think about a trenchcoat-wearing external agent hacking into a database of personal information, pushing up their sunglasses, and muttering “I’m in”.
 The reality is a lot less exciting but a lot more preventable.
 According to research by Clearswift, 42% of data breaches in 2016 were caused, purposefully or inadvertently, by employees.
-There are several precautions you can take to ensure that your customers’ sensitive information is as safe as possible.
+There are several precautions you can take to practice good breach prevention, and to ensure that your customers’ sensitive information is as safe as possible.

 Educate Your Organization